The stuff in my freezer, Jess – really. I don’t know why I’ve kept a lot of it. Some of it I don’t even know what it is.

 I smiled.
 As always, you’d given everyone a way out.
 “Good idea.
 When?”

-“Soon as possible, I think,” you said, touching your glass against mine.
+“Soon as possible, I think, in the circs,” you said, touching your glass against mine.

 “Oh, yes – that’ll be nice,” Mum said.
 “The two of you.
 Lovely.”